 · Heather Reynolds as Treasurer

-· Malcolm Cordwell-Smith for a huge amount of work looking after the fabric of the church
+· Malcolm Cordwell-Smith for looking after the fabric of the church

 · Archie Shaw-Stewart for playing the organ